GilsonLabUCSD/pAPRika/docs/workflow.rst

     translated_structure = translate_to_origin(structure)
     aligned_structure = zalign(translated_structure, ":GST@C1", ":GST@C2")

+To provide something to pull "against," we add dummy atoms that are fixed in place with strong positional restraints.
-We use dummy atoms to define the a reaction coordinate for to pull the guest molecule.
-We can add dummy atoms to a structure using the ``Dummy Atoms`` module in *pAPRika*.
+These dummy atoms can be added to a the host-guest structure using the ``Dummy Atoms`` module in `paprika`.

 .. code ::